Without film photography, there would be no digital. Here, we use rolls of film to capture light instead of a digital sensor.

 First, they offer a different format than the 35mm small format.
 Medium formats come in 645 (6×4.5), 6×6 and 6×7.

-Read our extensive article, covering many of the medium format options to help you find one to your liking.
+Read our extensive article.
+It covers many of the medium format options to help you find one to your liking.

 Yeah yeah, we all would love a Leica M3 or M6.
 Any of them would do, but life is unfair.
 They are expensive as they are world renowned.